jllopezpino/blog/_posts/2019-04-28-colombia-hottest-lending-market.md

 ### 1) Colombians are highly underbanked

-Underbanking is a problem in Colombia (45% of Colombians have an account with a financial institution), but underbanking is a more pressing problem in the country.
+Unbanking is a problem in Colombia (45% of Colombians have an account with a financial institution), but underbanking is a more pressing problem in the country.
 More than 41% of the population borrow money at least once a year, but less than 15% of Colombians borrowed from a financial institution.
 Around 10% of the population borrow money for educational purposes and also about 10% of Colombians borrow money for health purposes.

 ### 2) Mafias are taking advantage of Underbanked customers